top of page

 Roman Catholicism's influence on American values underwent a complex transformation.
 Initially viewed with skepticism by the Protestant majority, the Catholic Church grappled with perceived contradictions between its canonical structure and democratic American values.
 While concerns were not entirely unfounded, by the early twentieth century, Catholic canon had notably relaxed in response to both external pressures and internal developments (Dolan, 2016).

 The major breakthrough came in the 1960s with the Second Vatican Council, conducted by Pope John XXIII between 1962 and 1965.
 This ecumenical council brought about significant changes that defined the incorporation of the Catholic Church into American culture.
 The Masses were allowed to be said in local languages instead of Latin, the authority of the Pope was lessened and distributed between local bishops, and, most importantly, the stance towards other Christian denominations changed from distancing to seeking common ground (O'Malley, 2008).
-This ushered in the modernization of Roman Catholicism in America and gave rise to distinctive, often contentious American phenomena, such as guitar Masses and group confessions.
+This ushered in the modernization of Roman Catholicism in America.

 While some argue that these changes were more a result of Americanization than the influence of Roman Catholicism, the fact that these changes were the result of Vatican II suggests that the Catholic Church was at least partially responsible for the shifts (Dolan, 2016).
 In other words, the American society absorbing the Catholic society was also affected by this process.